By Community Forests International, Posted on May 15, 2022

 Hosted by our own Dani Miller and featuring Andy Kekacs from the Nova Scotia Family Forest Network, Chris Googoo and Jocelyn Marshall from Ulnooweg Development Group, and Community Forests International’s Daimen Hardie, this exciting panel promises to inspire!

-Registration is free, so don’t miss this chance to listen in on how we can work together for a more ecological and equitable future in forest management.
+Don’t miss this chance to listen in on how we can work together for a more ecological and equitable future in forest management.